ajayarun24/Ajay/README.md

 1. make
 2. ./main

 After this you will be prompted to enter some inputs to decide how you want to use our planner.
 Initially you will be asked for a starting state.
 A correct input requires you to use the two letter abberviation for each state.
 Illinois for example is IL.
 Then you will be asked for an ending state.
-After that, our program will run and gereate an MST, BFS traversal, and Djstrikas algorthm.
+After that, our program will run and gereate an MST, BFS traversal, and Dijkstra's algorthm.

 Here are the choices for states(Except Hawaii and Alaska):